mustafa-sarshar/friendly-chat/README.md

   }
 }
 ```

-2.
-2. Add and enable an Index for the Collection specified in the collectionName above.
+2. Add and enable two Indexes for the Collection specified in the collectionName above.
+   1. Fields indexed:
+      - chatroomCode: Ascending
+      - serverReceivedAt: Descending
+      - \_\_name\_\_: Descending
+   2. Fields indexed:
+      - uid: Ascending
+      - serverReceivedAt: Descending
-   - Fields indexed: chatroomCode: Ascending, serverReceivedAt: Descending, \_\_name\_\_: Descending
+      - \_\_name\_\_: Descending
-3.
+3. Add (create) two folders in the Firebase Storage, one for the images, and one for the user avatars.

+- e.g. 1) images, 2) avatars

+4. Upload the three default avatars, provided in the src/assets/img/avatars folder, to the Firebase Storage, created for avatars.
-3. Run **npm install** in terminal from the root directory to install all necessary packages and dependencies.
+5. Run **npm install** in terminal from the root directory to install all necessary packages and dependencies.
-4. Run **npm start** in terminal from the root directory to run the Expo.
+6. Run **npm start** in terminal from the root directory to run the Expo.
-5. Follow the instructions provided by the Expo.
+7. Follow the instructions provided by the Expo.
-6. Enjoy it.
+8. Enjoy it.

 ## COPY RIGHTS